dwrobel/flatcam/README.md

 16.11.2019

 - fixed issue #341 that affected both postprocessors that have inlined feedrate: marlin and repetier.
-THe used feedrate was the Feedrate X-Y and instead had to be Feedrate Z.
+The used feedrate was the Feedrate X-Y and instead had to be Feedrate Z.

 15.11.2019